errdivideby0/nationstates-linux/README.md

 To compile on archlinux install the packages:
 	pacman -Sy libxml++ gtkmm3 curl base-devel

-Select all and then use the build command:
+Select all, install, and then use the build command:
-	make all
+	make

 Run with
 	./nationstates-linux